sigit-purnomo/sigit-purnomo.github.io/_drafts/2020-07-05-collections-of-github-repository-in-python-for-LSTM.md

 tags: [lstm]
 ---

 An LSTM is a type of recurrent neural network that addresses the vanishing gradient problem in vanilla RNNs through additional cells, input and output gates.
-This RNN type introduced by Hochreiter and Schmidhuber.
-[Papers with Code, 2020](https://paperswithcode.com/method/lstm).
+This RNN type introduced by Hochreiter and Schmidhuber [(Papers with Code, 2020)](https://paperswithcode.com/method/lstm).
 I have tried to collect and curate some Python-based Github repository linked to the LSTM, and the results were listed here.
 Please enjoy it to support your research about LSTM using Python!

 Last updated: **July 05, 2020** <br />
 Source      : [**Github**](https://github.com/)